Tyrosine kinase: Families

-More than 90 protein tyrosine kinases (PTKs) have been found in the human genome.
-They are divided into two classes, receptor and non-receptor tyrosine kinases.
+There are 90 human genes that contain a total of 94 protein tyrosine kinase domains (PTKs).
+Four genes contain both a catalytically active kinase domain and a pseudokinase domain (a kinase domain with no catalytic activity: JAK1, JAK2, JAK3, and TYK2).
+Including these four genes, there are 82 human genes that contain a catalytically active tyrosine kinase domain They are divided into two classes, receptor and non-receptor tyrosine kinases.

 Receptor

-By 2004, 58 receptor tyrosine kinases (RTKs) were known, grouped into 20 subfamilies.
-They play pivotal roles in diverse cellular activities including growth (by signaling neurotrophins), differentiation, metabolism, adhesion, motility, and death.
+By 2004, 58 human receptor tyrosine kinases (RTKs) were known, grouped into 20 subfamilies.
+Eight of these membrane proteins which contain tyrosine protein kinase domains are actually pseudokinases, without catalytic activity (EPHA10, EPHB6, ERBB3, PTK7, ROR1, ROR2, RYK, and STYK1).
+Receptor tyrosine kinases play pivotal roles in diverse cellular activities including growth (by signaling neurotrophins), differentiation, metabolism, adhesion, motility, and death.

 RTKs are composed of an extracellular domain, which is able to bind a specific ligand, a transmembrane domain, and an intracellular catalytic domain, which is able to bind and phosphorylate selected substrates.
 Binding of a ligand to the extracellular region causes a series of structural rearrangements in the RTK that lead to its enzymatic activation.
 In particular, movement of some parts of the kinase domain gives free access to adenosine triphosphate (ATP) and the substrate to the active site.
 This triggers a cascade of events through phosphorylation of intracellular proteins that ultimately transmit ("transduce") the extracellular signal to the nucleus, causing changes in gene expression.

 Many RTKs are involved in oncogenesis, either by gene mutation, or chromosome translocation, or simply by over-expression.
 In every case, the result is a hyper-active kinase, that confers an aberrant, ligand-independent, non-regulated growth stimulus to the cancer cells.